tylermu/UniversityBookFetchSystem/README.md

 # University Book Fetch System

-A program built to allow students to browse and purchase books for University classes
+A program built to allow students to browse and purchase books for university classes

 ## Description